clebert/pkgname/README.md

   $ pkgname [options]

 Options
   --help, -h          Usage information
   --version, -v       Version information
   --npm-check         Displays only names that are available on npm --npm-latest        Downloads the latest npm package registry even if it already exists --max-length <n>    Displays only names with a maximum length of <n>
+  --search-query <s>  Displays only names/definitions that match the search query

 Examples
   $ pkgname
   $ pkgname --npm-check --max-length 7
   $ pkgname --npm-check --npm-latest --max-length 7
+  $ pkgname --npm-check --max-length 7 --search-query "the brightest star"
 ```

 ## Development